arcVaishali/EmbraceAutism/README.md

 For Children:
 1. Engaging Gamified Platform: We've developed an interactive, gamified platform tailored to children on the autism spectrum.
 This platform enhances their learning experiences through educational games, puzzles, and engaging activities designed to promote cognitive development and social skills.

-2. Video Sessions: We provide a library of video sessions specifically curated to meet the educational and developmental needs of children with autism.
+2. Video Sessions and Quizzes: We provide a library of video sessions specifically curated to meet the educational and developmental needs of children with autism.
 These sessions cover a wide range of topics, including communication skills, sensory processing, and emotional regulation.

 3. Interactive Sing-Alongs: Our platform includes interactive sing-alongs, fostering a fun and immersive way for children to engage with music while improving their communication and social interaction abilities.